How to Enter

 Have you previously entered this initiative?

 Please attach and clearly mark any previous QiC Diabetes entries relating to the same initiative.
-Include the category it was entered into, placing (if applicable) and the feedback you received.
+Include the category it was entered into, and (if applicable) the feedback you received.

 Entries may be accompanied by supporting materials and visuals to illustrate the work undertaken.